g7fernandes/whatstatone/README.md

 - Rename the files with nice names.
 It will be used to label the bar chart.
 Do not use names with over 50 characters.
 - Put all exported .txt files inside a folder named "msg" in the *same directory where main.py is* !
 - Run main.py

+It will save as output bar charts of accumulative messages or words exchanged.

+Requirements:
+python 3 with matplotlib, numpy and pandas (you can get it all with Anaconda Python or used pip module per module) ffmpeg